shell909090/doh/README.md

 * logfile: optional. indicate which file log should be written to. empty means stdout. empty by default.
 * loglevel: optional. log level. warning by default.
-* input-protocol: required. see "protocol and url".
+* input-protocol: optional. see "protocol and url". if empty, program will auto guess.
 * input-url: required. see "protocol and url".
 * input-cert-file: optional. cert file when use doh.
 * input-key-file: optional. key file when use doh.
 * edns-client-subnet: optional. it could be empty, means don't do anything. or "client", means read remote address and put it into edns-client-subnet. or an ip address/cidr subnet, means put this address into edns-client-subnet. empty by default.
-* output-protocol: required. see "protocol and url".
+* output-protocol: optional. see "protocol and url". if empty, program will auto guess.
 * output-url: required. see "protocol and url".
 * output-insecure: optional. don't verify the certificate from the server.